-Myth #1 / The only way of making money is through display advertising
+Myth #1: The only way of making money is through ads

 In the early days of blogging, selling display ad space on your site was often all you needed to do in order to make some decent dough.
 Bloggers could just throw the ads up there, focus solely on content, and call it a day.
 Sadly nowadays though, display advertising doesn’t pay much.
 Even if you test out all kinds of different spots on your blog and put up a zillion ads, you still aren’t going to make an income you can live off of, unless you have crazy high traffic (we’re talking hundreds of thousands of page views a month, or into the millions ++).

 So, it’s all about getting smart and diversifying.
-I started out just with display advertising and still use it a bit (even if it doesn’t make much – it’s still so nice and passive!), but I have focused over the last year on creating other revenue streams that are strong.
+I started out just with display advertising and still use (even if it doesn’t make a huge amount – it’s still so nice and passive!), but I have focused on creating other revenue streams that are strong.
 And now I’m making an income that actually pays our bills.

 When I started working with brands I had no idea how to pitch and what to charge, and was doing work for waaaaay too little.
 Even if your traffic isn’t huge, if you have cultivated an engaged and targeted audience and produce beautiful content, that is going to be super valuable to brands.
 Head over to this post about how to pitch brands sponsored posts.

-I was able to introduce a small product line of art prints when my readership was still under 50K page views a month and market it in a way that meant I was making about $1K a month (net profit) just from that stream.
+I was able to introduce a small product line of art prints when my readership was under 50,000 page views a month and market it in a way that meant I was making about $1000/month (net profit) just from that stream.
 It depends on the product of course, but Etsy is a great spot to start an online shop.